vtex/faststore/docs/docs/tutorials/cms/01 - Configuring your VTEX account.md

 ### Step 2 - Installing the Headless CMS app on your VTEX account

-In this step, let's install install the VTEX Headless CMS app and all its dependencies in your VTEX account by running the following command:
+Install the VTEX Headless CMS app and all its dependencies in your VTEX account by running the following command:

   ```
   vtex install vtex.admin-cms@1.x vtex.admin-cms-graphql@0.x vtex.admin-cms-graphql-rc@1.x vtex.admin-releases@0.x vtex.cms-builder-sf-jamstack@1.x